 The Importance of Women participation in Zambian politics

-Zambian women hold power the at community level though not in a political context (yet).
-In a social and community context women play a key role in the household, keeping families together, motivating children to stay in school, attending community work while often also juggling two or three business alongside to secure a stable income.
+Zambian women hold power at community level though not in a political context (yet).
+In social and community contexts, women play a key role in the household, keeping families together, motivating children to stay in school, attending community work while often also juggling two or three business alongside to secure a stable income.

 “We want our voices to be heard, we are the ones that feel the pain,

 we want to give a voice to the voiceless.
 We want to fight the battle

 Thus, women know the challenges the country’s people face from a micro level perspective.
 The understanding of the dynamics in society is important knowledge to learn from and consequently this knowledge and networks should be seen as valuable tools that can be activated in the mobilization of new party members.